 Functoriality gives compatibility of these isomorphisms

 where $i^*$ is the pullback by the inclusion

 and $\pi$ is the natural projection to a direct summand.

-Now let us say a couple of words on the relation of these constructions to the equivariant cohomology.
+Now, let us say a couple of words on the relation of these constructions to the equivariant cohomology.
 The spaces $\Gr^{\ucolambda}_{\comu}$ admit a $\T$-invariant cell structure, namely the Bia\l{}ynicki-Birula decomposition.
-Then $\Gr^{\ucolambda}_{\comu}$ are $\T$-equivariantly formal, which imply two things \begin{itemize} \item The equivariant cohomology $\EqCoHlgy{\T}{\Gr^{\ucolambda}_{\comu}, \mathbb{C}}$ is a free module over $\EqCoHlgy{\T}{\pt, \mathbb{C}}$. \item The ordinary cohomology can be obtained from the equivariant cohomology by "killing" equivariant variables:
+Then $\Gr^{\ucolambda}_{\comu}$ are $\T$-equivariantly formal, which implies two things. \begin{itemize} \item The equivariant cohomology $\EqCoHlgy{\T}{\Gr^{\ucolambda}_{\comu}, \mathbb{C}}$ is a free module over $\EqCoHlgy{\T}{\pt, \mathbb{C}}$. \item Ordinary cohomology can be obtained from equivariant cohomology by "killing" equivariant variables:

 is an isomorphism of graded algebras. \end{itemize}

 This implies that

 as $\EqCoHlgy{\T}{\pt, \mathbb{C}}$-modules (not as algebras!).
 By applying the geometric Satake,